Wealth of Donald Trump: Airplane

+Merchandise

-In November 2021, Trump released a coffeetable book, Our Journey Together, that sold for $75 per copy and had gross sales of $20 million within two months.
-He used images taken by taxpayer-funded White House photographers, though he did not credit the source for any of the images.
+In November 2021, Trump released a coffee table book titled Our Journey Together, which was sold for $75 per copy and had gross sales of $20 million within two months.
+The book used public domain images taken by taxpayer-funded White House photographers.

-On May 11, 2022, the Trump Organization sold its lease of the Old Post Office in Washington, D.C. for a $100 million profit.
-Earlier that year, the House Oversight Committee had tried to prevent Trump from selling, arguing that he had given the U.S. General Services Administration (GSA) "at least one financial statement with possible material misrepresentations" and should not be "rewarded" for "seeking to profit off the presidency."
-He ran the Trump International Hotel from 2016 to 2022 out of the Old Post Office, where the GSA gave him a 60-year lease in 2013.
+In 2023, Trump made $7.2 million through a licensing deal to sell Trump NFT "trading cards."

+In 2024, he sold Trump-themed "God Bless the USA" Bibles (printed in China for less than $3 each, retailing for $59.99 and up, some touting the July 13th attempt on his life as "the day God intervened"), two other books, golden sneakers, silver "Trump Coins" (with his face imprinted on one side and the White House on the other), and "Trump Watches" (most of which retail for $499, with one priced at $100,000).

 Fundraising

 A number of large companies halted their political contributions to Trump after the storming of the Capitol, and, coincidentally, Trump's largest political donor, Sheldon Adelson, died on January 11, 2021.
 Overall, however, Trump raised more funds than others.
 In April 2021, a Trump adviser claimed that Trump's available political funds ($85 million) roughly equalled the RNC's ($84 million).
-And at the end of January 2022, the Save America PAC had $108 million, more than double what the Republican National Committee had.
+At the end of January 2022, the Save America PAC had $108 million, more than double what the Republican National Committee had.

-Over less than two years — 2021 (after he left office) and 2022 — his political committees spent over $900,000 at his properties, according to Federal Election Commission filings analyzed by the HuffPost.
+From 2015 through the first half of 2024, political groups spent $35 million at Trump properties, over 80 percent of which was spent by groups backing Trump specifically.
+Some of this activity was post-presidency.
+Over less than two years – 2021 (after he left office) and 2022 – his political committees spent over $900,000 at his properties, according to Federal Election Commission filings analyzed by the HuffPost.
+This spending increased in 2023 and 2024.

+In April 2024, a new fundraising committee, Trump 47, filed its first FEC report, revealing that 20 people had contributed at least $800,000 each.